Monadical-SAS/solana-dns/README.md

  - [DNS on the Blockchain makes sense.](https://diode.io/distributed-infrastructure/Why-DNS-on-Blockchain-is-the-next-step-after-DNS-over-HTTPS-19231/)
    Given all the properties above, having DNS as the authenticated source-of-truth for DNS is not a bad idea (whether to augment DNSSEC or replace it entirely).
    Caching layers that improve backwards-compatibility and speed can always be built on top, but everything gets easier when the underlying store is fast, immutable, globally-consistent, and authenticated.

+**WARNING: These are all big claims with little proof to back them up.
+This project is still in idea-phase, so read these as goals, not guarantees!**

+---

 ### How does DNS work normally?